Reaching 400hp on a £15,000 total budget is achievable, but only on the right platforms.

 Possible but requires a clutch upgrade.
 Stock clutches on most cars in this guide will not handle sustained 800Nm of torque.
 Budget £300–£500 for a quality uprated clutch as part of any manual transmission Stage 3 build.

-BSG Automotive provides custom dyno tuning and ECU remapping across North and West London on all platforms in this guide.
+BSG Automotive provides custom tuning and ECU remapping across North and West London on all platforms in this guide.
 Contact us for a tailored quote.

 Get an ECU Remap Quote From BSG Automotive